Ukrainian army to leave battered city to avoid encirclement | Science-Environment

 After weeks of ferocious fighting, Ukrainian forces will retreat from a besieged city in the country's east to avoid encirclement, a regional governor said Friday.

-In recent days, Russian forces have made gains around Sievierodonetsk and the neighboring city of Lysychansk, on a steep bank across the river, in a bid to encircle Ukrainian forces.
+In recent days, Russian forces have made gains around Sievierodonetsk and the neighbouring city of Lysychansk, on a steep bank across the river, in a bid to encircle Ukrainian forces.

-"We will have to pull back our guys," he said.
-"It makes no sense to stay at the destroyed positions because the number of casualties in poorly fortified areas will grow every day."
-Haidai said the Ukrainian forces have "received the order to retreat to new positions and continue fighting there'' but didn't give further details.
+“Regrettably, we will have to pull our troops out of Sievierodonetsk,” Haidai told The Associated Press.
+“It makes no sense to stay at the destroyed positions, and the number of killed in action has been growing.”
+He said that the Ukrainian soldiers have ''received the order to retreat from Sievierodonetsk to new positions in fortified areas and continue resistance from there.”
+Haidai noted that Ukrainian troops still remain in Sievierodonetsk, facing massive Russian bombardment that has destroyed 80% of buildings.

+The governor added that a bridge on a highway leading to Lysychansk was badly damaged in a Russian airstrike and became unusable for trucks.

+The Russian Defense Ministry declared Friday that four Ukrainian battalions and a unit of “foreign mercenaries” totalling about 2,000 soldiers have been “fully blocked” near Hirske and Zolote, south of Lysychansk.
+The claim couldn't be independently verified.

 Following a botched attempt to capture Kyiv, Ukraine's capital, in the early stage of the invasion that started Feb.
-24, Russian forces have shifted focus to the Donbas region, where the Ukrainian forces have fought Moscow-backed separatists since 2014.
+24, Russian forces have shifted focus in the war to the Donbas region, where the Ukrainian forces have fought Moscow-backed separatists since 2014.

+The Russian military controls about 95% of Luhansk province and about half of neighbouring Donetsk province, the two areas that make up the Donbas.

-A US defense official confirmed Wednesday that all four of the promised High Mobility Artillery Rocket Systems, or HIMARS, were in the hands of Ukrainian forces but said it was not clear if they have been used yet.
-The US approved providing the precision-guided systems at the end of May, and once they were in the region, Ukraine's forces needed about three weeks of training to operate them.
-The rockets can travel about 45 miles (70 kilometers).
+A U.S. defense official confirmed Wednesday that all four of the promised High Mobility Artillery Rocket Systems, or HIMARS, were in the hands of Ukrainian forces but said it wasn't clear if they have been used yet.

+The U.S. approved providing the precision-guided systems at the end of May, and once they were in the region, Ukraine's forces needed about three weeks of training to operate them.
+The rockets can travel about 70 kilometers.

-The U.S. will send an additional USD 450 million in military aid to Ukraine, including four more of the medium-range rocket systems, ammunition, and other supplies, US officials announced Thursday.
+The U.S. will send an addition $450 million in military aid to Ukraine, including four more of the medium-range rocket systems, ammunition and other supplies, U.S. officials announced Thursday.

+IN OTHER DEVELOPMENTS: An official with the pro-Moscow administration in the southern city of Kherson that was captured by Russian troops early in the invasion was killed in an explosion Friday.

+The pro-Russian regional administration in Kherson said that Dmitry Savlyuchenko died when his vehicle exploded in what it described as a “terror attack.”
+There was no immediate claim of responsibility.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)